-GÜNTHER FÖRG (1952 – 2013) is considered one of the most influential artists to emerge from the postwar German art scene.
+GÜNTHER FÖRG (1952 – 2013.
+Germany) is considered one of the most influential artists to emerge from the postwar German art scene.
 Known for his experimental and radical approach, the artist presents an oeuvre that embodies a critique of the canon of modern art.
 Attracted by Günther Förgs tough ‘no nonsense’-attitude and his disarmingly straightforward, unique work, Deweer Gallery already exhibited his work in 1991, on the occasion of the group exhibition ‘To Return To Base’.
 This was followed by various group shows and three solo exhibitions: in 1995 and 2000 (with catalogue) and in 2013.
 This last solo exhibition is special for many reasons.
 Günther Förg, already seriously ill, drew the scenography of the exhibition himself from his home in Germany.
 The relationship between the works of art and the surrounding space was crucial for Förg.
 The architectural surroundings form an integral part of the presentation of his work.

 Even though Günther Förg has made important contributions to both architectural photography and sculpture, he is primarily recognized worldwide as one of the most eminent painters of the past 30 years.
 This exhibition focuses on Förg’s contribution to painting and drawing.
 Förg masterfully showcased the essence of colour, for example by placing bold and muted colours side by side.
 Günther Förg presents colour as a very sensual impulse in our life.
 Striking also is his research into the importance of gestures that make the colour sensation possible and the importance and possibilities of the carrier, from lead and copper to cotton and paper, and the influence of matter on the effect of a particular colour.